A Primer On Organic Reactions

 Like I wrote about last time, it’s good – but not enough – to recognize partial charges and to figure out where they interact.

 Since reactions involve processes that lead to the gain or loss of charges, understanding the factors that stabilize (or destabilize) charge have a tremendous impact on how likely a reaction is given to occur!
-Let’s talk about negative charge today.
+Let’s talk about negative charge today, which mostly means “anions” for our purposes but can broadly refer to any lone pair of electrons.

 Let’s talk about a concrete example.
 For instance if a reaction leads to the formation of a very unstable negative charge, it’s unlikely to occur.
 But if it leads to the loss of a very unstable negative charge, it’s considerably more likely.

 For instance, that’s why one of these reactions of methane is likely and the other is unlikely.
-That’s going to be explored in more detail in future posts.
+These acid-base reactions are covered here, BTW.

 So what factors lead to the stabilization of negative charge?
 Two main things.